angeltorgon/components/src/components/Text/README.md

-# Link
+# Text

-This is a simple anchor tag.
+This is a simple span tag.